 A 90% confidence interval (like the one quoted in the table above) gives you a range of scores that you can be 90% sure contains the child’s “true” score.
 (That of course means there is a 10% chance, the true range is not within the range.)

 Behind the index results, it’s useful to look for patterns of strengths and weaknesses to help identify therapy priorities for children with communication disorders.
 Sub-test results provide more information about your child’s performance, and are often presented in a table like this:

-Note: This table summarises our fictional client’s results on each of the relevant subtests of the CELF-4.
-A scaled score of between 7 and 13 is within the normal range.
+This table summarises Child 1’s results on several subtests of the CELF-5.
+A scaled score of 8 to 12 (inclusive) is within the normal range.

 Your speech pathologist will give you information about what each of the subtests assesses.
 (This information is often presented in an Appendix to the assessment report.)

-For most common standardised tests, the number of people tested is so large that the scores of the people taking it form a bell-shaped or “normal” curve when plotted on a graph.
+For most common norm-referenced, standardised tests (including the CELF-5), the number of children tested is so large that the scores of the people taking it form a bell-shaped or “normal” curve when plotted on a graph.
 This fact allows us to measure your child’s performance against children of the same age by taking your child’s raw scores and translating them into standard or scaled scores and percentiles.

 A normal curve looks like this:

 6. What types of scores are usually reported and what do they mean?